ArtHitParade

 2022 SOLD for $ 2.7M by Sotheby's

-After her successful stay in Florence, Artemisia Gentileschi was back in Rome in early 1620.
+After her successful stay in Florence, Artemisia Gentileschi is back in Rome in early 1620.
 A letter dated March 5, 1620 to a confidant narrates that she was already busy painting a portrait of the Principessa di Albano.

 Real portraits are highly rare in the corpus of Artemisia.
 A female artist of her time could probably not make them openly against the business of male artists.